krtrimtech/wp-content-helper/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at contact@krtrim.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at contact@krtrim.tech.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate.

 ## Attribution